MEMORANDUM OPINION AND ORDER

 From my observation of him, and from the experiences of his two prior appointed counsel, I could only conclude that Goodwin was insane and I set up insanity as a defense.
 I told Goodwin on the Friday before trial that I was going to assert this defense and he objected to it and told me he would rather die than be proved insane.

-On November 25, 1959, Mr. Swinton informed the trial court that Mr. Goodwin *173 did not want him as his attorney.
+On November 25, 1959, Mr. Swinton informed the trial court that Mr. Good *173 win did not want him as his attorney.
 The following occurred:

-MR. SWINTON: Your Honor, this morning I went up and talked to Mr. Goodwin, preparing a defense for his trial, which is scheduled for November 30, and Mr. Goodwin informed me he did not want me to be his attorney.
+MR. SWINTON: Your Honor, this morning I went up and talked to Mr. Goodwin, preparing a defense for his trial, which is scheduled for November SO, and Mr. Goodwin informed me he did not want me to be his attorney.
 I told him I would come down immediately to the Circuit Court and bring him down and let him state his reasons to the Court.

 THE COURT: Mr. Swinton did come down this morning and reported to me that you expressed dissatisfaction with him as your attorney.
 Of course, this case is set on the docket for call Monday and trial next week.
 How many lawyers have you had?